Back-end Engineering Articles

 end

-The code above is what we call in programming "pseudo-code" and helps us explain what will happen with the actual code.
-Now let's do the real example.
+Code above is what we call pseudo-code and helps us to explain what will happen with the real code.
+Now let's do the real example

 i = 0 # initialize counter